BijoyKM/jsquiz/README.md

 ![JSHint Validator](/assets/images/readmeimages/script.jsValidator.jpg "script.js Validator Image")

 The variable questions is declared in questions.js.
-The exitQuiz() is used for the Exit Button click event.
+The variable score is declared in index.html.